hseager/super-benji/README.md

 ### TODO

-- Change music to atomospheric dnb
-- Focus on speed and soundtrack
 - Levels
   - Don't have upgrades at the end of every level
     - Have random chance of healing, gold or upgrade